Vacuum-cast PUR special materials Standard-compliant when exposed to heat, fire, food and light

 Available materials

-After thorough testing, we have approved the following special materials for production and prototyping:
+We have approved the following special materials for series requirements:

 Special features of the process

-When manufacturing parts with special materials, the following must be taken into account.
-If we offer an output of 1,000 parts from just one silicone mold with standard materials, casting of special materials is not normally possible.
-The guaranteed output, for example, is 10 to 15 parts when using a thermally stable material, depending on the geometry of your component.
-Your requirements for the component are the decisive factor here.
+The following must be taken into account when manufacturing components with special materials: If we offer an output of 1,000 parts from a single silicone mold with standard materials, this is not normally possible when potting special materials.
+The guaranteed output when using a high-temperature-resistant material, for example, is 10 to 15 parts, depending on the geometry of your component.
+Your requirements for the component are decisive.

 Your advantages